The-Back-Room/The-Back-Room.github.io/Social.md

 ### Discord Servers
 Discord servers hosted by or supported by our community.

-- [The Back Room](https://discord.gg/Yxj2t8ZbvX) - Official Discord server for The Back Room, where you can get support, share your themes, and connect with other members of the community.
+- [The Back Room](https://discord.gg/Yxj2t8ZbvX) - Official Discord server for The Back Room, where you can get support, share your projects, and connect with other members of the community.

 ### Development Communities
 Development communities hosted by or supported by our community.